…so many reasons!

 A midwife with the working knowledge of medical and midwifery terminology, a thorough understanding of the physiology of pregnancy and birth, and an appreciation for medical technology when it’s warranted, is the kind of midwife who represents her profession well.

-We’ve been helping women become that kind of midwife for over 35 years!
+We’ve been helping people become that kind of midwife for over 35 years!

 Textbook study complements practical experience – knowing gives substance to doing.
 We need to know why we do what we do.
 It is only when we understand the rationale – or lack of it – for any standard procedure or protocol that we are qualified to deviate from it.